 The brains of our ancestors evolved to notice change because change might mean one of three things: food, sex, or death.

-And when the whole world around us is changing, this means our change-focused brains can easily become overwhelmed.
+But when the whole world is changing, this means it is easy for our change-sensitive brains to become overwhelmed.

-One way to cope with this might seem to be to ignore some of the information coming at us.
-This is risky: when everything is changing, things that didn’t matter yesterday might easily become important tomorrow.
+One way to respond to this might be to ignore some of the information coming at us.
+But when so much is changing so fast, this is risky: things that didn’t matter yesterday might easily become important tomorrow.

-What all this means is that if we want to use this time of change to become stronger, we have to address the bottleneck.
-We have to increase our own ability to process more information faster.
+What all this means is that if we truly want to use this time of change to become stronger, we have to address the bottleneck: we have to increase our own ability to process more information faster.

 The good news is that our brains are still 30 times more powerful than the fastest supercomputers.
-Neuroscientists estimate that we are only conscious of about five percent of our cognitive activity.
-Which means that we can increase our capacity to process information if we learn to harness the power of the remaining 95 percent: the power of our unconscious or subconscious minds.
+Neuroscientists estimate that we are conscious of only about five percent of our cognitive activity.
+This means we that can increase our capacity to process information if we learn to harness the power of the other 95 percent: the power of our unconscious minds.

-Just like top sportspeople, we can achieve great things when we stop thinking.
-And just like them, we can train ourselves to get better with practice.
+Like top sportspeople, we can achieve great things when we stop thinking.
+Like them, we can train ourselves to get better with practice.
+And just like a sportsperson, responding in the middle of a busy match, in a time of change, this is a skill we all need.

-We can’t just manage our way through change, we have to lead ourselves through change.
+We can’t just manage our way through change, making minor adjustments.
+We have to step up and lead ourselves through change.

-Have you ever struggled to make a decision because you had too much or too little information?
+Have you ever struggled to make a decision because of too little or too much information?
 Have you ever had an intuition that turned out to be correct?
-Would it be useful to practice using your intuition to help you solve problems more quickly, more easily, and more reliably?
+Would you find it useful to have tools that develop your intuition and help you solve problems more quickly, more easily, more confidently, and more reliably?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.